huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 QUIC STREAM frame per packet", then the succession of packet lengths may provide enough information to identify the requested site.

-Implementations SHOULD use the mechanisms defined in (#padding) to mitigate this attack.
+Implementations SHOULD use the mechanisms defined in {{padding}} to mitigate this attack.

 # IANA Considerations

-## Registration of DNS/QUIC Identification String
+## Registration of DoQ Identification String

-   This document creates a new registration for the identification of DNS/QUIC in the "Application Layer Protocol Negotiation (ALPN) Protocol IDs" registry established in {{!RFC7301}}.
+   This document creates a new registration for the identification of DoQ in the "Application Layer Protocol Negotiation (ALPN) Protocol IDs" registry established in {{!RFC7301}}.

-   The "dq" string identifies DNS/QUIC:
+   The "doq" string identifies DoQ:

-   Protocol:  DNS/QUIC
+   Protocol:  DoQ

    Identification Sequence:  0x64 0x71 ("dq")